Praveen Mayakar

 Praveen Mayakar (born 8 January 1981) is an Indo-Swedish music producer, composer, singer-songwriter based in Stockholm, Sweden.
-He has been composing music since 2010 with a band and independent record label called MayaSwara, with a vision to support independent artists.
+He had been composing music since 2010 with a band and independent record label called MayaSwara, with a vision to support independent artists.
 He is also a writer, poet and photographer.

-Biography

-Early life
+Career

-Born on 8 January 1981 in Dharwad, Karnataka, India Praveen was raised in Bengaluru where he completed his engineering studies at Dr. Ambedkar institute of technology.
-He worked in an IT company for a few years, after which he went abroad for higher studies.
-Even though he had a flair for writing lyrics, only in 2016 did he publish his poetry.
-His first book is a collection of poetry in Kannada that he began at the age of 8.
+In 2016 Mayakar began publishing his poetry.
+His first book was a collection of poetry in Kannada that he began at the age of 8.
 His interest in music lead him to pursue the role of a musician and a music producer since 2010.
 He has released eight albums as of 2018.
-The catalyst was his move to Sweden to work with the Asea Brown Boveri (ABB) group.